Alessandro-Bongarzone/Alessandro-Bongarzone.github.io/_pages/about.md

 I have just obtained my Ph.D. in Mechanical Engineering at École Polytechnique Fédérale de Lausanne, Switzerland.

-During the last four years at the Laboratory of Fluid Mechanics and Instabilities ...
+During the last four years at the [Laboratory of Fluid Mechanics and Instabilities](https://www.epfl.ch/labs/lfmi) ...

 My research consists of developing reduced order models such as amplitude equations to study ...

-More info about my research topics can be found under [Research](https://alessandro-bongarzone.github.io/research/).
+More info about my research topics can be found under [Research](https://alessandro-bongarzone.github.io/research/) in the navigation bar.

 Background